EladBezalel/material2-start/steps/STEP_6.md

 ### Step #6 Task:

-Here we will use `md-card` and `md-slide-toggle` components from Angular Material.
+Here we will use `mat-card` and `mat-slide-toggle` components from Angular Material.

 ###### File:  `src/app/app.component.html`